 South Tahoe’s Sample the Sierra, a farm-to-fork event, sees huge turnout

-A large audience also surrounded the fourth annual Sierra Chef Challenge.
-Four local chefs — Riva Grill on the Lake’s Peter Brinkerhoff, Echo Lodge at Lake Tahoe Resort Hotel’s Salvador Delgado, Blue Angel Cafe’s Glen Simpson, and Cold Water Brewery and Grill’s Justin Kaplan — donned aprons and cooked up a storm.
+A large audience surrounded the fourth annual Sierra Chef Challenge.
+Four local chefs — Riva Grill on the Lake’s Peter Brinkerhoff, Echo Lodge at Lake Tahoe Resort Hotel’s Salvador Delgado, Blue Angel Cafe’s Glen Simpson and Cold Water Brewery and Grill’s Justin Kaplan — donned aprons and cooked up a storm.

-All had to improvise with ingredients provided, in addition to their own, and impress judges.
+All had to improvise with the ingredients provided, in addition to their own, and impress judges.
 Kaplan, a first-time participant, took the crown, out-cooking Brinkerhoff, a two-year winner.

 The Lake Tahoe South Shore Chamber of Commerce sponsors Sample the Sierra, now in its sixth year.
 The goal is to bring local restaurants, farmers, breweries, wineries and distilleries together while exposing locals and visitors to the variety of regional foods.